wp-plugins/timeline-express/readme.txt

 * Enhancement: re-wrote part of the CSS file, to allow for native masonry layouts (uniform spacing between containers)

 = 1.1.6.4 - March 23rd, 2015 =
-* Enhancement: Packaged French translation - thanks goes to <a href="http://troisplus-et-aeliin-cosplay.fr/" target=_blank">Julien Lambert</a>
+* Enhancement: Packaged French translation - thanks goes to <a href="http://troisplus-et-aeliin-cosplay.fr/" target="_blank">Julien Lambert</a>
 * Enhancement: Fixed a few typos in the plugin

 = 1.1.6.3 - March 22nd, 2015 =